 Her illusions: She is convinced that there is a woman behind the wallpaper, creeping around in the evening when the moon hits the pattern.
 In the daytime, she is still.
 She has even felt the wallpaper to see if the woman was there behind the paper.
 Fixated on the paper, she is now seeing the front pattern moving.
 The woman behind the paper is shaking it, holding onto the bars.
 She feels the women behind the paper.
 These women cannot climb through: "Nobody could climb through that pattern - it strangles so [...] for they get through and then the pattern strangles them off and turns them upside down, and makes their eyes white!"
 She is now having illusions of women creeping during the day.
 She is seeing them everywhere.
 She wants to help the women escape from behind the paper.
+She only has one day left to her rental, so she stays up all night pulling down the paper.
 The housekeeper tells her she wants her to sleep downstairs that night.
 The narrator persuades her to let her stay in the quiet, clean room.
 She locks the door behind her.
 The housekeeper doesn't notice the rope that she has brought into the room with her.
 She has it with her because when she peels off the wallpaper, and the woman tries to escape, she'll be able to catch her, and tie her up.